 North Bay District

-The Ministry of Natural Resources and Forestry – North Bay District is advising residents in the Lake Nipissing and Upper French River areas that a Flood Warning is in effect until Monday, June 17, 2019.
+The Ministry of Natural Resources and Forestry – North Bay District is advising area residents that an Updated Flood Warning is in effect in the District until Monday, May 06, 2019.

 The Ministry is closely monitoring the weather and developing watershed conditions.
 Further updates will be issued as appropriate.